1234 Chords | Feist Guitar Lesson

 1234 Chord Chart | PDF + iReal Pro

-I did this because the arrangement is unusual and would have made the chart look very cluttered had I attempted to use Segno and repeat signs.
+I did this because the arrangement is unusual and would have made the chart look very cluttered had I attempted to use segno and repeat signs.

-Should you want to download this chart, here’s a PDF1234 Chord Chart PDF.
+Should you want to download this chart, here’s a PDF: 1234 Chord Chart PDF.

-This chord chart was created using iReal Pro, here’s a link to that file: 1234 iReal Pro.
-Using this and the iRealPro app, you can change the key and experiment with displaying the structure in different ways.
+This chord chart was created using iReal Pro; here’s a link to that file: 1234 iReal Pro.
+Using this and the iReal Pro app, you can change the key and experiment with displaying the structure in different ways.

 An iPod ad sync with 1234 launched Feist’s career!

-As a daughter of an abstract expressionist university lecturer, Feist’s artistic path was laid out with interests in dance, painting, film, and music.
+As the daughter of an abstract expressionist university lecturer, Feist’s artistic path was laid out with interests in dance, painting, film, and music.
 All these elements come together in the music video for 1234.

 The video was shot in a single take, giving the choreographed dance a fantastic depth, and turning the sweeping camera motion into a great experience to watch.
-Ironically the “making of video” is cut like a traditional music video.
+Ironically, the “making of” video is cut like a traditional music video.

-Director Patrick Daughters and Choreographer Noemie Lafrance played a huge part in the success of this genius video.
+Director Patrick Daughters and choreographer Noémie Lafrance played a huge part in the success of this genius video.

-Nominated for 4 Grammy Awards and reaching #17 on Rolling Stones’ “Greatest Songs of 2007”, the tune did stick in everybody’s mind.
+Nominated for 4 Grammy Awards and reaching #17 on Rolling Stone’s “Greatest Songs of 2007”, the tune did stick in everybody’s mind.

-In retrospect, the sound of the recording might be seen as representative of the sound of ’07.
+In retrospect, the sound of the recording might be seen as representative of the sound of 2007.
 Retro without any fear of using instruments that a few years earlier might have seemed uncool.

-Feist might not have brought back the Banjo, but she certainly did make it fit in a hit.
+Feist might not have brought back the banjo, but she certainly did make it fit in a hit.

 The success of 1234 is largely linked to the song being featured in the Apple iPod nano ad.
-Before the worldwide reach of the ad, 1234 had moderate success with 2.000 singles per week, the week after the ad came out, sales rose to 19.000.
+Before the worldwide reach of the ad, 1234 had moderate success with 2,000 singles per week; the week after the ad came out, sales rose to 19,000.

 1234 TAB lesson.